-- Preferred Qualifications: Completion of Basic Animal Law Academy
+- Preferred Qualifications for CSO: Completion of Basic Animal Law Academy

-- Physical Demands: Individuals must be in excellent condition as Community Service Officers and will be required to move, and/or restrain animals that weigh fifty (50) pounds or more with the risk of animals being unruly, vicious, or otherwise dangerous.
+- Physical Demands: Individuals must be in excellent condition and will be required to move, and/or restrain animals that weigh fifty (50) pounds or more with the risk of animals being unruly, vicious, or otherwise dangerous.
 Individuals also will regularly be in situations of risk during field duty, which comprises majority of volunteer time.

 How to Become a Volunteer:

-- The Volunteer Engagement team will review all applications and will select those whose skills, experience and availability meet the needs of the Humane Law Team for a group interview.
+- The Volunteer Engagement team will review all applications and will invite those whose skills, experience and availability meet the needs of the Humane Law Team to the Volunteer Information Session.

 - Each progam requires new volunteers to complete a probationary period